xarantolus/blog/_posts/2021-01-08-How-to-download-and-run-a-Python-script-from-GitHub,-no-experience-required/index.md

-# How to download and run a Python script from GitHub, no experience required.

 In the past weeks people often asked me how to run a python script they found on GitHub.
 So here's a full guide on how to do that and which pitfalls exist and how to avoid them.

 I will explain all necessary details you need to know to get it running using examples, screenshots and videos.